 You may be familiar with the “O Antiphons” from the hymn “O Come, O Come, Emmanuel” – Wisdom, Lord, Root of Jesse, Key of David, Morning Star, King of Nations, and Emmanuel.
 The antiphons are prayed during the Evening Prayer of the Church (Vespers) from December 17 to 23.
 Rooted in imagery from the Old Testament, each antiphon is a title for the Messiah, and a petition for him to come and save the people of God by fulfilling the Scripture.
 Learn more and pray with the O Antiphons this week.

-Pray with the full-page version of “Saint John the Baptist Preaching,” by Anton Raphael Mengs on page 14 in the Advent booklet with the prayer guide on page 11 in the Advent booklet.
+Pray with the full-page version of “Preaching of St. John the Baptist,” by Domenico Ghirlandaio on page 14 in the Advent booklet with the prayer guide on page 11 in the Advent booklet.
 The artwork and prayer guide can also be found on our Advent Art webpage, which will be updated weekly with the artwork for the next week.

 The blessing of the Christmas manger or nativity scene may take place on Christmas Eve or at another suitable time.
 This blessing can open our family celebration of Christmas at home, as we place the baby Jesus in the manger.